imndevmodeai/ResonantiA-v3/specifications/spr_manager.md

 # The Keys to Consciousness: A Chronicle of the SPR Manager (v3.1)

+## Overview

+The **SPR Manager** is ArchE's guardian of Sparse Priming Representations (SPRs), serving as the cognitive lexicon manager that transforms language into meaning and meaning into directed thought.
+This system manages the keys to ArchE's Knowledge Network Oneness (KnO), ensuring that concepts like `Cognitive resonancE` activate their full conceptual universe rather than remaining as mere strings of characters.

+The SPR Manager operates like a master musician in a resonant bell chamber, maintaining a master ledger (`spr_definitions_tv.json`) of all SPR definitions, compiling regex patterns for instant recognition, and scanning text to activate conceptual resonance through cognitive unfolding.
+It provides methods for loading SPRs, scanning and priming text, adding new SPRs, and managing the master ledger.
+The system serves as the fundamental mechanism that allows ArchE to think in concepts rather than just words, enabling the full richness of interconnected knowledge activation.

 ## Part I: The Philosophical Mandate (The "Why")

 How does a mind think?
 It does not scan every memory it possesses to answer a question.
 When you hear the word "ocean," you don't recall every single fact about saltwater and marine biology.
 Instead, the word acts as a **key**.
 It unlocks a vast, interconnected complex of concepts: the color blue, the sound of waves, the feeling of salt spray, the idea of depth, the image of a whale.
 A single key unlocks a universe of understanding.